-Although somewhat less prevalent than other violent felony criminal acts, the wreckage home invasions leave in their victims lives, traumatizing psychological damage and life long suffering, which makes them the most feared.
+Although home invasions are somewhat less prevalent than other violent felony criminal acts, the wreckage left behind for their victims lives, traumatizing psychological damage and life long suffering, makes them the most feared.
 How to Avoid a Home Invasion – will change the way you think.

 Research reveals that victims of home invasions are left feeling fearful, angry, and violated.
 In more extreme cases, the victims may display symptoms of shock or panic.
-Victims are often left feeling unsafe in the very place they ought to feel most secure.
+Victims are often left feeling unsafe in the very place they should feel most safe.

 Home Invasions can typically include: beatings, torture, sexual assault, rape and murder.
 If you have not experienced one, imagine how that can disrupt the personal emotions of one that has survived.
 Although there is no way to guarantee safety during a home invasion, there are many methods of prevention that will greatly reduce it from happening to you.